 The procedure for the assessment of a concentration ends through a reasoned decision by the Board of the Competition Authority within the time periods described above (see question 3.6 above).
-The lack of a decision within the referred periods shall be deemed as a tacit decision of non-opposition to the concentration.
-The Competition Authority's decisions can be appealed (see question 5.6 below).
+The lack of a decision within the referred periods is equivalent to a tacit decision of non-opposition to the concentration.
+The Competition Authority's decisions can be appealed by merging and third parties (see question 5.6 below).